Battle of Poltava

-The Battle of Poltava (Note: Slaget vid Poltava; Полта́вская би́тва; Полта́вська би́тва) took place 8 July 1709, (Note: 28 June according to the then-used Swedish calendar; 27 June in the Julian calendar; 8 July in the Gregorian (modern) calendar.) was the decisive and largest battle of the Great Northern War.
-The Russian army under the command of Tsar Peter I defeated the Swedish army commanded by Carl Gustaf Rehnskiöld.
+The Battle of Poltava (Note: Slaget vid Poltava; Полта́вская би́тва; Полта́вська би́тва) fought on 8 July 1709, (Note: 28 June according to the then-used Swedish calendar; 27 June in the Julian calendar; 8 July in the Gregorian (modern) calendar.) was the decisive and largest battle of the Great Northern War.
+A Russian army under the command of Tsar Peter I defeated a Swedish army commanded by Carl Gustaf Rehnskiöld.
 The battle would lead to the Swedish Empire losing its status as a European great power and also marked the beginning of Russian supremacy in eastern Europe.

 During the course of six years in the initial stages of the war, King Charles XII and the Swedish Empire had defeated almost all participants in the anti-Swedish coalition, which initially consisted of the Polish-Lithuanian Commonwealth, Denmark-Norway and the Tsardom of Russia.
 The latter, under Tsar Peter I, was the only one still fighting.
 Charles therefore chose to invade Russia in the autumn of 1707 and march towards Moscow with a large Swedish army.
 However, the campaign was complicated by harsh weather conditions and by Russian scorched earth tactics and surprise attacks, which forced Charles to interrupt his march on Moscow and instead march south to establish winter quarters with the help of Ivan Mazepa, hetman of the Cossack Hetmanate Zaporizhian Host.

 After the extremely harsh Great Frost of 1708–1709, which was the coldest recorded winter in Europe, the weakened Swedish army resumed operations in the spring of 1709 and besieged the fortress of Poltava, an important trading center and military depot on the Vorskla.
 Meanwhile, a numerically superior Russian army of 75,000–80,000 men commanded by Peter, advanced to Poltava to relieve the siege.
 The two armies clashed, and the Swedes were defeated and fled the battlefield.
 Charles and Mazepa retreated with 1,500 men south to the river Dnieper, which they crossed, thus managing to escape the Russians and established themselves in the Ottoman Empire.
 The rest of the army was forced to surrender to the Russians at the village of Perevolochna on 11 July 1709.

 The Battle of Poltava, as well as the subsequent capitulation, ended in a decisive victory for Peter I and became the greatest military catastrophe in Swedish history.
 It marked a turning point in the continuation of the war in favour of the anti-Swedish coalition, which as a result of the battle was revived and with renewed vigor attacked the weakened Swedish Empire on several fronts.
 Poltava thus marked the end of Sweden's time as the dominant power in the Baltic region, a position which after the war was taken over by the Russian Empire.
 The battle is therefore of crucial importance in the history of Sweden as well as Russia and Ukraine.